muratk3n/thirdwave/en/README.md

 A dozen or so famous football (the game where u kick the ball around with your foot) teams headed by billionaires want to break away and form their own close circuit league.
-The move smacks of "royalty".. cuz these teams wont be competing in champion's league anymore, for which they have to win every year in their domestic leagues to qualify for, but they will auto-qualify for this "super" league always and get to compete against eachother.
-Summary from [Corden](https://youtu.be/VbxvgwvaX_4?t=47).
-It's a bad idea.
+The move smacks of "royalty".. these 'founding' teams wont be competing in champion's league anymore, for which they have to win every year in their domestic leagues, but they would auto-qualify for this "super" league and always compete against eachother/.
+Summary from It's a bad idea.
 Not surprisingly almost everyone with a stake in the game seems to be against it.

-These billionaires.. so removed from events around them
+These billionaires.. so removed from things around them

 "How about the European Super League plans?"